 Most people just wear whatever kind of shoes they would for any other outdoor activity.
 Simple running shoes, tennis shoes, sneakers – whatever you call them, are normally fine.
 If in a rugged outdoor location, you might be better off with some hiking boots that will give you more ankle support if walking on uneven surfaces.

 Our indoor fields using AstroTurf are level, so normally, plain running shoes work great.
 Some people like to wear cleats, but if so, only plastic turf cleats are allowed.
 Metal cleats will tear up the AstroTurf and the carpet in the lobby.

 Don’t forget that most fields will not allow you to play with open-toe footwear, so skip the sandals for paintball.

 What is the age of the player?

-Remember, the huge determining factors is all these questions is what type of field, what type of paintball guns, and what is the age of the player.
-A low impact field like ours allows kids as young as 6 to play, while many fields only use the standard paintball guns and start at age 10.
+The huge determining factors is the type of field, type of paintball guns and the age of the player.
+A low impact field like ours allows kids as young as six years old to play, while many fields only use the standard paintball guns and start at age 10.